Skip to content

 Your role is to be the umbrella.

-How to Be the Umbrella:
+How to be the umbrella:

 Principle 2: The Art of Patient Observation

-The “Dad-Ops” parent does something different.
+The Dad-Ops parent does something different.
 They sit with the child in their frustration.
 They watch.
 They ask questions.
 “What happens when you put that big block on top?”
 They let the child discover the solution on their own.

-This is the difference between reactive direction and strategic diagnosis.
+The difference between reactive direction and strategic diagnosis.

+Patience isn’t a virtue.
+It’s a performance multiplier.
 Impatient leaders fracture relationships and make hasty decisions that almost always create technical debt.

-A leader’s impatience creates a vicious cycle.
+Impatience creates a vicious cycle.
 It leads to rushed decisions, which creates technical debt.

 Working in a codebase full of tech debt is a top driver of developer burnout.